Xu Ci: Life

 While the project was still in its initial stage of development, bitter disagreements and quarrels broke out among the scholars due to differences in opinion.
 Xu Ci and Hu Qian started making accusations and taking petty revenge against each other including withholding books.
 They bickered among themselves and constantly sought opportunities to provoke each other.
 They also praised themselves and scorned their colleagues.
 When Liu Bei heard about it, he came up with an idea to urge them to put aside their differences and cooperate with each other.
-He gathered all the officials for a feast and had actors put up a skit parodying the conflict between Xu Ci and Hu Qian, showing how a war of words between them led to them using weapons to attack each other.
+He gathered all the officials for a feast and had actors put on a skit parodying the conflict between Xu Ci and Hu Qian, showing how a war of words between them led to them using weapons to attack each other.
 Despite Liu Bei's efforts, the project ultimately turned out to be a failure.

 Hu Qian died before Xu Ci in an unknown year.
-Following the end of the Eastern Han dynasty in 220, Xu Ci served in the state of Shu Han, founded by Liu Bei in 221, during the Three Kingdoms period.
+Following the end of the Eastern Han dynasty in 220, Xu Ci was consulted by officials on the proper rites for establishing an Emperor, served in the state of Shu Han, founded by Liu Bei in 221, during the Three Kingdoms period.
 After Liu Bei's death in 223, Xu Ci continued serving under Liu Shan, Liu Bei's son and successor.
 During Liu Shan's reign, he held the appointment of Empress's Chamberlain (大長秋).
 He died in an unknown year.

 Xu Ci's son, Xu Xun (許勛), inherited his father's legacy and served as an academician (博士) in Shu.

+Appraisal

+Chen Shou noted Xu Ci had broad knowledge and experience, a learned man of his age while the Jin historian and critic Sun Sheng remarked, such men being hired by Liu Bei reflected the lack of scholars in Shu-Han.
+J. Michael Farmer notes Chen Shou focused on their characters rather than their intellectual contributions, using a humorous story to highlight their pettiness.
+Chen Shou also used Xu Ci and Hu Qian to assert the supremacy of his local intellectual tradition over that of outside scholars from the Central Plains.
+He also used Xu Ci and Hu Qian to show the poor state of intellectual affairs in the early years of Shu Han with the concern of Liu Bei about it.
+In the debate on the way Zheng Xuan's work gained influence in the Chengdu area, Yoshikawa Tadao argues Xu Ci played a key role in bringing its influence to the province.